 Videos within your search results can also be shared with other stakeholders to keep them informed, learn more about the sharing options within this article here.

-To ensure you are staying across the latest YouTube content relating to your social media searches we recommend setting up one the following notification methods that work best for you:
+To ensure you are staying across the latest YouTube content relating to your social media searches we recommend setting up one of the following alert methods that work best for you:

-Learn more about how to customize these notifications via this article here.
+Learn more about how to customize these alerts via this article here.